RNC chair Ronna McDaniel reelected to steer GOP for another 2 years

 McDaniel’s reelection means that Trump, who leaves the White House in less than two weeks, will have an ally steering the RNC.

-Pointing to the 2022 midterms, McDaniel said to big applause that "we have a lot of hard work to do to take back the Senate and the House in 2022, but I am mad and I’m not going to let socialism rule this country and I’m going to work with every single one of you to make sure we squash it and we take back the House and take back the Senate."
+Pointing to the 2022 midterms, McDaniel said, to big applause, "We have a lot of hard work to do to take back the Senate and the House in 2022, but I am mad and I’m not going to let socialism rule this country and I’m going to work with every single one of you to make sure we squash it and we take back the House and take back the Senate."

 "So Democrats, get ready, buckle your seatbelts.
 We’re coming," she emphasized.